joehahn/exes-n-ohs/README.md

-All records in this dataset include a simple pair of (x,y) coordinates, and each record in this dataset is then labelled as a members of either the X, O, or B classes, depending upon where those (x,y) coordinates reside within following decision boundary:
+All records in this dataset include a simple pair of (x,y) coordinates, and each record in this dataset is then labelled as a members of either the X, O, or B classes, depending upon where those (x,y) coordinates reside within following decision boundary:<br />
 ![](figs/decision_boundary.png)
 Execute the _decision_boundaries.ipynb_ notebook to generate a sample of (x,y) coordinates and to plot this system's decision boundaries